 The saltwater estuaries at the end of the Florida Everglades are home to an ecosystem that supports remarkable wildlife, from large fish to small birds.
 Outdoor wildlife photographer Doug Gardner journeys there to explore this tremendous diversity of wildlife.
 He paddles the area in a kayak, keeping the wind to his back, allowing him to drift toward the feeding birds.
 The goal is to take your time until the feeding birds get used to your presence.
 You will learn to carefully balance your tripod, camera, and telephoto lens in the kayak.
 This method can result in amazing close-ups of pelicans.
 Since these birds are often white, Doug exposes for the bright spots to avoid blown-out highlights.
+Click here for more tips on how to photograph wildlife.

 Doug meters wild birds at a 1/3rd stop under exposure to enrich the colors and capture all the data.
 Along a sandbar, he shoots avocet wading birds with a 500mm lens and a 1.4 converter.
 He also shoots oystercatchers, royal terns, and marbled gotwits.
 To isolate a bird for a single portrait, he recommends working the edges of the flock, waiting for one to move away.
 Another way to isolate a subject is to use a telephoto lens at a low f-stop, blurring the background.
 A sleeping bird also makes a good subject because it rarely moves.
 You will learn to keep the background in the distance, making it easier to blur out all elements except your subject.